Menu

 Several curriculum development projects took place this summer, including:

-• Initiated revisions to English Language Arts curriculum document in connection to a district goal area;
+• Continued revisions to English Language Arts curriculum document in connection to a district goal area;

 • Revision of Middle School Spanish units and Spanish 1 Elective to align with elementary revisions and LHRD learning intentions;

-• Revision of tech units of study to reflect updated standards & PLTW core courses;
+• Development and revision of tech units of study to reflect updated standards;

-• Revision of Math Implementation Guides at grades K-7 to include differentiated resources and financial literacy;
+• Revision of Math Implementation Guides at grades K-8 to include differentiated resources and productive struggle;

-• Revision of Reading and Writing protocols for grades K-8, including One School, One Book protocols for September implementation;
+• Revision of Reading and Writing protocols for grades K-8, including One District, One Theme protocols for September implementation;

 • Refinement of Reader’s Workshop protocols with best friend and/or touchstone texts;

-• Refinement of Teacher Evaluation System Supports for turn-key training at the building level; and
+• Refinement of Teacher Evaluation System Supports for turn-key training at the building level.

 Professional Development